rails/rails/guides/source/form_helpers.md

 Customizing Form Builders
 -------------------------

 The object yielded by `form_with` and `fields_for` is an instance of [`ActionView::Helpers::FormBuilder`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html).
 Form builders encapsulate the notion of displaying form elements for a single object.
-While you can write helpers for your forms in the usual way, you can also create subclass `ActionView::Helpers::FormBuilder` and add the helpers there.
-For example:
+While you can write helpers for your forms in the usual way, you can also create a subclass of `ActionView::Helpers::FormBuilder`, and add the helpers there.
+For example,

 ```erb
 <%= form_with model: @person do |form| %>